-- Adobe Acrobat Reader Vx.x: Installs the Adobe Acrobat Reader software necessary to view user's manuals saved in PDF format.
-Updated or other language versions of this motherboard's manual is available in PDF format at any of our web sites. - YAMAHA S-YXG50 SoftSynthesizer: Installs the Yamaha SoftSynthesizer for playing MIDI files through software.
-Refer to the online help for more information. - Install Cyberlink Video and Audio Applications: Installs Cyberlink PowerPlayer SE, PowerDVD Trial, and Cyberlink VideoLive Mail. - Show Motherboard Information: Allows you to view information about your motherboard, such as product name, BIOS version, and CPU. - Browse Support CD: Allows you to view the contents of the CD. - ReadMe: Allows you to view the support CD file list and contact information. - Exit: Exits the CD installation menu.
+- ASUS BIOS Flash Utility for LDCM: Installs a utility that can remotely flash a client PC's BIOS when used in conjunction with Intel LDCM Administrator. - Show Motherboard Information: Allows you to view information about your motherboard, such as product name, BIOS version, and CPU. - Browse Support CD: Allows you to view the contents of the CD. - ReadMe: Allows you to view the support CD file list and contact information. - Exit: Exits the CD installation menu.